potsky/laravel-localization-helpers/README.md

 ## Usage

-- `TranslationMissing` : this command parses all your code and generate according lang files in all `lang/XXX/` directories.
+- `localization:missing` : this command parses all your code and generate according lang files in all `lang/XXX/` directories.

 ## Support